vacp2p/rfc/content/docs/rfcs/70/README.md

 Applications SHOULD use `PrivateMessage` to encode handshake messages.

 The definition of `PublicMessage` MUST follow the specification in section 6.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
-The definition of `PrivateMessage ` MUST follow the specification in section 6.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
+The definition, and the encoding/decoding of `PrivateMessage` MUST follow the specification in section 6.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Nodes contents
 The nodes of a ratchet tree contain several types of data.